Re-designing Your New Office... At Home!

 Ergonomic office chairs and keyboards aren't just a corporate trend, they've become part of the standard office design for a reason.
 "Ergonomic" means that something has been designed for efficiency and comfort in the workplace.
 Now that your home is the workplace, it's time to bring in some ergonomics.

-Lighting the Home Office
+Light the Home Office

 You might be surprised how much lighting matters for focus and productivity.
 A well-lit office will make you feel more energetic compared to a dim or shadowy office.
 The right hue of white light for your eyes will reduce eyestrain while also providing visual clarity of your workspace.
 If your home office space is not well-lit, install a new light fixture or supply your workspace with strategically placed lamps.